Alfalmi/moon-phase-twitter-bot/README.md

-moon phase daily post twitter bot
+moon phase daily post twitter bot using nasa calculation tool https://svs.gsfc.nasa.gov/vis/a000000/a004400/a004442/